Destinations Greece The Cyclades Mykonos

 Walk toMegali Ammos beach 5 min · Mykonos Town 12 (coast path)

 InsiderThe sister Bill & Coo The Coast on Agios Ioannis has more inventory and the Beefbar Mykonos restaurant — book there if you want larger suites and access to the food.
-Book the original Megali Ammos for the small-scale adults-only original.
+Book the original Megali Ammos for the small-scale, more contained original.

 Reserve direct ↗

-On the Ornos hillside — 33 suites across whitewashed cube buildings, adults-only, an open-air spa and one of the more-considered hotel kitchens on the island.
+On the Ornos hillside — 35 rooms and suites across whitewashed cube buildings, an open-air spa and one of the more-considered hotel kitchens on the island.
 Sister property Kenshō Psarou is on Psarou beach (the Nammos coast); the Ornos original is the calmer, more design-led of the two.
 Walking distance to Ornos beach; 7-minute cab to Chora.

 What it's known for